tdauth/cpp-futures-promises/README.md

 The extensions are mainly inspired by the [Scala library for futures and promises](http://docs.scala-lang.org/overviews/core/futures.html) and functions missing from Folly.
 Some use cases have been implemented to demonstrate the extensions.

-[TOC]

 ## Automatic Build with TravisCI
 [![Build Status](https://travis-ci.org/tdauth/cpp-futures-promises.svg?branch=master)](https://travis-ci.org/tdauth/cpp-futures-promises)

 ## Manual Build
 To compile the project run the following script on Linux:
 `bash ./build.sh`
-It will compile the project, run all unit tests and create an RPM package.
+It will compile the project, run all unit tests.
-Note that all targets are added as CTest unit tests which makes their execution easier.
+Note that all targets are added as CTest unit tests which simplifies their execution.
-The dependencies will be downloaded automatically.
+The dependencies will be downloaded and compiled automatically.
 Therefore, you need Internet access when building for the first time.

 ## Dependencies